An orthogonality relation for GL(4,R): Kuznetsov Trace Formula for

-The function $p_{T,R}^\sharp(\alpha)$ defined in \eqref{eq:testfunctionsharp2} generalizes the similar function defined in \cite{GK2013}.
+The function $p_{T,R}^\sharp(\alpha)$ defined in \eqref{testfunctionsharp2} generalizes the similar function defined in \cite{GK2013}.
 As before, the choice is motivated by the fact that we need $p_{T,R}^\sharp$ to be invariant under the Weyl group, and have meromorphic continuation in $\alpha\in\C^4$, while also requiring it to have enough exponential decay to kill the exponential growth of certain Gamma factors appearing in the denominator of the Kuznetsov trace formula.
 The new feature is the introduction of the polynomial $\mathcal F_R(\alpha)$.
-We were unable to get good bounds for later integrals without the introduction of this polynomial.

 10pt By the inverse Lebedev-Whittaker transform (see \cite{GK2012}), we see that $p_{T,R}$ is given by